Skip to main content

 Prototype: objects to systems

-Through prototyping, designers can create tangible representations, ideas that can be tested and refined.
-This iterative process lead to more innovative and effective solutions.
+By utilizing prototyping, designers have the ability to transform abstract ideas into tangible representations that can be thoroughly tested and refined.
+This iterative process ultimately leads to the development of more innovative and effective solutions, ensuring optimal outcomes.

 The learning continuum.